 After the switch to the Trump administration in 2017, the U.S. Department of Homeland Security (DHS) issued a memo rescinding, or terminating, the DACA program.
 In response, there were several lawsuits challenging the government’s decision to rescind DACA.
 These lawsuits resulted in a federal court issuing a temporary injunction, which required the federal government to maintain the DACA program while the case made its way up to the U.S. Supreme Court.

-Supreme Court Restores DACA Program
+DACA Program Updates

 What This Means for DACA Recipients

 Current DACA recipients continue to be protected from deportation and are eligible for other DACA benefits, such as work authorization.
 We anticipate that DHS will provide further specific guidance and instructions on new applications and renewals for DACA.
 We will keep this page updated as we receive information about how DHS will be processing applications and renewals.

 - US Citizenship and Immigration Services (USCIS) information on service availability during COVID-19

 - USCIS form (Form I-821D) to apply for or renew DACA status